All Episodes

 I was going to give you an update on the monoclonal antibodies.

-He was over it, the fever, the aches, everything were was gone.
+The fever, the aches, everything was gone.

-And actually, every single person that I know.
+Every single person that I know.

-And and it used to be, you know, a piece of cake for me to help people find a place to get them.
+And it used to be, you know, a piece of cake for me to help people find a place to get them.

 I can't find places anymore.